cirosantilli/softcover_vagrant/README.md

-**STATUS**: this machine is currently broken, and we are trying to fix it.
-Help us.
+**STATUS**: Once TRALICS is compiled locally, this is almost usable.
+Waiting for Softcover team to decide what should be done about it before adding solution here.
+Discussion at: https://github.com/softcover/polytexnic/issues/100

+- template book builds correctly.

+- softcover_book builds correctly on all formats except PDF where there are encoding errors.

+- only 5 unit tests fail

 Tests that must pass are placed under `check-install.sh`, to be run in the guest.

-Failing tests are marked with `FAIL`.
+Failing tests are marked with `FAIL` and where it fails will be noted in the comments.

+Once all tests pass, we will also provide a ready `.box` download for end users.

 ---